miraclx/freyr-js/README.md

   - `storefront`: \<string\>
   - `developerToken`: \<string\>

-This library already includes a pre-defined developer token that should work at will.
-This developer token is the default token, extracted off the Apple Music website.
+This library already includes a predefined developer token that should work at will.
+This developer token is the default token, extracted off the Apple Music site.
 While this developer token could expire over time, we'll try to update with the most recent developer token as time goes on.

 To create a custom developer token, please refer to the Apple Music documentation on this topic.